Tennr-Inc/Tennr-vercel/README.md

 - Chat History, rate limiting, and session storage with [Vercel KV](https://vercel.com/storage/kv)
 - [NextAuth.js](https://github.com/nextauthjs/next-auth) for authentication

-## Model Providers

-This template ships with OpenAI `gpt-3.5-turbo` as the default.
-However, thanks to the [Vercel AI SDK](https://sdk.vercel.ai/docs), you can switch LLM providers to [Anthropic](https://anthropic.com), [Hugging Face](https://huggingface.co), or using [LangChain](https://js.langchain.com) with just a few lines of code.

 ## Deploy Your Own

 You can deploy your own version of the Next.js AI Chatbot to Vercel with one click: